 - A depth of knowledge in the subject/age range and relevant curriculum.
-This will enable you to build good foundations for learning and set developmental expectations for your pupils.
+Subject/age range knowledge and understanding enables teachers to know how to build good foundations for learning and set developmental expectations for their pupils.

 - The ability to convey your knowledge to the students in an engaging and understandable way.
 Inspirational teachers develop excellent communication skills through their work with young people, they can also teach the curriculum in a variety of ways to students who have diverse learning styles.

 - Confidence in your ability to teach and the capacity to be a good role model even when tired and under pressure.

 - Great organisational skills as teachers are often balancing many demands including pupils needs, lesson preparation, assessments and discipline matters.

 - Dedication, commitment and resilience, excellent teachers reflect on their experiences and adapt their approach, constantly learning and improving.